slidevjs/slidev/docs/guide/syntax.md

 ## Code Snippet

-A big reason I am making this is that I need to make my code looks just right in the slides.
-So just as you expected, you can use Markdown favored code block to highlight your code.
+A big reason I am building Slidev is needing to make my code look just right in the slides.
+So just as you expected, you can use Markdown flavored code block to highlight your code.

 ~~~md
 ```ts
-console.log('HelloWorld')
+console.log('Hello, World!')
 ```
 ~~~

 To highlight specific lines, simply add line numbers within bracket `{}`.
-Line numbers start count from 1.
+Line numbers start counting from 1.

 ~~~md
 ```ts {2,3}